 - The applicant is studying or interning abroad in any country except Cuba or a country on the U.S. Department of State’s current Travel Warning list.
 (See the Gilman website for the List.)

 - Gilman Scholarship recipients can only receive the scholarship once.
 If a student previously declined the Gilman Scholarship, they are welcome to re-apply, as long as they still meet all eligibility requirements as listed above.

-- Over 2,300 scholarships of up to $5,000 will be awarded in the AY 2014-15 academic year.
+- 2,922 scholarships of up to $5,000 were awarded in the AY 2016-17 academic year (latest statistics).
+The ratio of applicants to recipients: 3 to 1.
 Award amounts vary depending on the length of study and student need.
 The average award is $4,000.